Mirror Image

 interminable wars

-flashing on your pixels
+flashing on pixels

 shot by who knows what